dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 // For high intensity LEDs, R1 should perhaps be 1k. <br>

 ### CDI/xml
 The CDI/xml describes the variables and eventIDs that are used by a GUI-Tool, so that it can display them in a useful way.
-For xml description, see: [XML Wikipedia](https://en.wikipedia.org/wiki/XML)
+Here is a snapshot of a GUI-Tool displaying this node's CDI/xml.
+For a general xml description, see: [XML Wikipedia](https://en.wikipedia.org/wiki/XML)
 ![Sample GUI-Tool snsp-shot.](http://jmri.sourceforge.net/help/en/package/jmri/jmrix/openlcb/swing/networktree/FilledOutConfigWindow.png)

 Since each input pin has two states, we will want two producer-eventIDs, one for each state, for each input.
 Also, each output pin also has two states, and so will have two consumer-eventids each.